EorlSam/obsidian-vault/Networks and Services/Bandwidth.md

 The bandwidth is the range of frequencies available for data transmission within a communication channel.
 It's measured in Hertz (Hz) and represents the difference between the highest and lowest frequencies that a channel can support.

+Another way to define it is the maximum amount of data that can be transferred in a specific time, tipically its reffered to in bits per seconds